CAL SIOP for Dual Language Programs: Developing Academic Language and Content in Two Languages

 Learn SIOP methods that are especially tailored for your bilingual classrooms

-This comprehensive and interactive institute is designed to help participants develop and deliver CAL SIOP Model lessons in bilingual programs.
+This foundational and interactive institute is designed to help participants develop and deliver CAL SIOP Model lessons in bilingual programs.

 PreK-12 DL teachers and coaches will learn about, and practice using, the eight components of the SIOP Model to effectively teach language and content while addressing the three pillars of DL programs: bilingualism and biliteracy, high academic achievement, and socio-cultural competence.
 The Institute will include a variety of activities, including demonstrations, simulations and explanations, small-group tasks, and the creation of activities and lessons.
 The institute will encourage reflection needed for each teacher to adapt the CAL SIOP methods to their own unique circumstances.
 No prior knowledge of the SIOP Model is required for participation.